A deterministic Kaczmarz algorithm for solving linear systems: Abstract

 \section{Abstract}

-We propose a deterministic Kaczmarz algorithm for solving linear systems $A\x=\b$.
-Different from previous Kaczmarz algorithms, we use reflections in each step of the iteration.
-This generates a series of points distributed with patterns on a sphere centered at a solution.
-Firstly, we prove that taking the average of $O(\eta/\epsilon)$ points leads to an effective approximation of the solution up to relative error $\epsilon$, where $\eta$ is a parameter depending on $A$ and can be bounded above by the square of the condition number.
-We also show how to select these points efficiently.
-From the numerical tests, our Kaczmarz algorithm usually converges more quickly than the (block) randomized Kaczmarz algorithms.
-Secondly, when the linear system is consistent, the Kaczmarz algorithm returns the solution that has the minimal distance to the initial vector.
-This gives a method to solve the least-norm problem.
-Finally, we prove that our Kaczmarz algorithm indeed solves the linear system $A^TW^{-1}A \x = A^TW^{-1} \b$, where $W$ is the low-triangular matrix such that $W+W^T=2AA^T$.
-The relationship between this linear system and the original one is studied.
+{ We propose a new deterministic Kaczmarz algorithm for solving consistent linear systems $A\x=\b$.
+Basically, the algorithm replaces orthogonal projections with reflections in the original scheme of Stefan Kaczmarz.
+Building on this, we give a geometric description of solutions of linear systems.
+Suppose $A$ is $m\times n$, we show that the algorithm generates a series of points distributed with patterns on an $(n-1)$-sphere centered on a solution.
+These points lie evenly on $2m$ lower-dimensional spheres $\{\S_{k0},\S_{k1}\}_{k=1}^m$, with the property that for any $k$, the midpoint of the centers of $\S_{k0},\S_{k1}$ is exactly a solution of $A\x=\b$.
+With this discovery, we prove that taking the average of $O(\eta(A)\log(1/\varepsilon))$ points on any $\S_{k0}\cup\S_{k1}$ effectively approximates a solution up to relative error $\varepsilon$, where $\eta(A)$ characterizes the eigengap of the orthogonal matrix produced by the product of $m$ reflections generated by the rows of $A$.
+We also analyze the connection between $\eta(A)$ and $\kappa(A)$, the condition number of $A$.
+In the worst case $\eta(A)=O(\kappa^2(A)\log m)$, while for random matrices $\eta(A)=O(\kappa(A))$ on average.
+Finally, we prove that the algorithm indeed solves the linear system $A^{\TT}W^{-1}A \x = A^{\TT}W^{-1} \b$, where $W$ is the lower-triangular matrix such that $W+W^{\TT}=2AA^{\TT}$.
+The connection between this linear system and the original one is studied.
+The numerical tests indicate that this new Kaczmarz algorithm has comparable performance to randomized (block) Kaczmarz algorithms.